 InfoPower

-Many Names, Many Applications: The High Potential Voltage (Hipot) Test
+Multiple Names, Multiple Applications: The High Potential Voltage (Hipot) Test

 Dielelectric Voltage-withstand or Dielectric-strength tests are often referred to as the High Potential Voltage “Hipot” test.
-It’s one of the most common yet important safety and diagnostic tests used for electrical and electronic components and devices—it can be used in both the design phase and the production phase in the manufacturing of electrical products.
+It’s a common yet important safety and diagnostic tests used for electrical and electronic components and devices—it can be used in both design and production phases in the manufacturing of electrical products.

 The Hipot test is extremely versatile in that multiple Pass/Fail parameters can be programmed into a manufacturer’s CPU to determine whether the product or the Device Under Test (DUT) can withstand the influx of high voltage for a predetermined amount of time.
 These product-specific parameters are based on various standards set for different classes of devices in multiple industries.

-As a general rule the higher the voltage, the greater the leakage of the DUT’s insulation.
+As a general rule, the higher the voltage the greater the leakage of the DUT’s insulation.
 When Hipot testing a Class I device or component that is connected to a ground, or a Class II product without a ground (but double the insulation), the Hipot tester will send much higher voltage across line (hot) and neutral conductors than what the device is rated for to check the integrity of the insulation inside the chassis or housing of the product.
+The test gives the manufacturer reassurance that its insulation inside the chassis or housing can handle power spikes associated with alternating current (AC).
 What is the technical definition of insulation?
-Typically, insulation is what slows down or impedes the flow of electrons as to minimize or dampen leakage.
+Typically, insulation is what slows or impedes the flow of electrons as to minimize or dampen leakage.
 In essence, the DUT becomes a giant capacitor—two conductors separated by an insulator or dielectric material.

 Examples of different insulators are plastics or rubbers, less conductive metal beads or glass, cardboard and many other materials.
 The “space” around insulated wires and other parts is also considered the insulation, and the goal is to keep the electrical field generated by the current to a minimum inside the product’s chassis or housing which is typically measured in milliamps.
-The greater the leakage, the greater the chance the test will fail according to the milliamps settings in the test parameters.
+The greater the leakage, the greater the chance the test will fail according to the milliamp settings in the test parameters.
 Always check the standards before setting your test parameters.
 The typical calculation is 2 x the rated voltage of the device + 1,000 volts.
-So if the DUT voltage is 120VAC, the Hipot tester would push 1240 volts into the DUT.
+So, if the DUT voltage is 120VAC, the Hipot tester would push 1240 volts into the DUT.
 If rated at 240VAC, then the testing voltage would be 1480.

 Interpower Power Cords & Cord Sets

-Timing, Design & Production
+Timing, Design & Production & “Passes” and “Fails”

 Because of the oscillating nature of AC power and its changing polarity, ramping up power is required for Hipot testing, but not for Direct Current (DC) due to the latter’s constancy.
 Passes are usually described in standards language as, “No breakdowns shall occur.”
 If a breakdown occurs, then it’s a Fail.
 Many standards set test minimum times at 60 seconds in the design phase, and 1 second on the assembly line as the product receives a last second check before being boxed for shipping—the device has already passed, so a cursory check before shipping is all that’s needed as not to slow down production.